CDCgov/prime-reportstream/prime-router/docs/proposals/0019-website-api-payload-structure.md

 - `sortDir` is the order of sorting (`ASC` or `DESC`)
 - `sortColumn` is the name of the sorted column (e.g., `id`, `name`, `expiresAt`)
+    - In the case of sorting by multiple columns, they will be comma-separated with descending priority (e.g., `sortColumn=id,name,expiresAt` will sort by `id` first, `name` second, and `expiresAt` third)

 (Note the updated capitalization.)